bear-metal/bear-metal/source/_posts/2018-02-18-elixir-nerves-getting-started-raspberry-pi-3.markdown

 Pack your whole application into as little as 12MB and have it start in seconds by booting a lean cross-compiled Linux directly to the battle-hardened Erlang VM.
 {% endblockquote %}

-Nerves focuses on getting an elixir project running on embedded hardware (or more recently on a generic x86_64 vm -- expect more on this in future).
-It handles cross-compiling and firmware updates / deployment for you in a nice way.
+Nerves focuses on getting an Elixir project running on embedded hardware (or more recently on a generic x86_64 vm -- expect more on this in the future).
+It handles cross-compiling, firmware updates, and deployment for you in a nice way.

 To get started:

  * install nerves & dependencies https://hexdocs.pm/nerves/installation.html
  * although we'll repeat the steps, skim through https://hexdocs.pm/nerves/getting-started.html

-Initialize a new nerves project and export `MIX_TARGET`
+Initialize a new nerves project with the `nerves.new` mix task and export the `MIX_TARGET` environment variable as `rpi3`.
+This will tell nerves that we want to build our code for Raspberry Pi 3.

 ```bash
 mix nerves.new hello_nerves
 cd hello_nerves
 export MIX_TARGET=rpi3
 ```
-Lets add some components so we could deploy firmware via ssh and access logs programmatically; I'm lazy and removing the sdcard for each firmware update is way too much work.
+Let's add some components so we can deploy firmware via ssh and access logs programmatically.
+I'm lazy and removing the sdcard for each firmware update is way too much work.

 Add the following dependencies to `mix.exs`.
 Target hardware specific packages go to `deps(target)` and the rest go to `deps` so we can run them on the host too.
 ```elixir